 The OV is responsible for ensuring the correct application of the health mark.
-The actual application of the health mark may be delegated to an MHI or to an FBO member of staff, but only under the effective supervision of the OV.
+The actual application of the health mark may be delegated to an OA or to an FBO member of staff, but only under the effective supervision of the OV.
+Please see Annex 8 for Delegation of Application of Health Mark to specially authorised FBO staff - Risk Assessment.

-The health mark shall be applied when official controls have not identified any deficiencies that would make the meat unfit for human consumption and, where appropriate, TSE testing has been carried out with negative results.
+The health mark shall be applied when official controls have not identified any deficiencies that would make the meat unfit for human consumption and, where appropriate, TSE or Trichinella testing has been carried out with negative results.